Today's Hours:

 Included with MOR membership/admission

-Featuring original artworks by Edmonia Lewis and historical artifacts related to both Lewis siblings, the exhibition tracks the movement of Black migrants abroad and to the American West in the 1860s, with a special focus on entrepreneurship and creativity.
+Featuring original artworks by Edmonia Lewis and historical artifacts related to both Lewis siblings, the exhibition tracks the parallel movement of Black migrants to the American West and abroad in the 1860s, with a special focus on entrepreneurship and creativity.

 Academic Symposium: "On the Edge of American: Art, Exodusters, and Expatriates, 1850–1900"